Rick Ridgeway: Recognitions

 Ridgeway's writing has been recognized by American Alpine Club with a Halprin Award for Best Writing.
+His book A Life Lived Wild: Adventures at the Edge of the Map was a winner of the National Outdoor Book Awards in 2022.

 His films have also won awards, including the Golden Eagle Award (1981), the Robert F. Kennedy Award (1983), and an Emmy (Everest, 1983).

-In 2008, National Geographic recognized Rick’s career contributions to adventure and exploration with its “Lifetime Achievement in Adventure” award.
+In 2008, National Geographic recognized Rick's career contributions to adventure and exploration with its "Lifetime Achievement in Adventure" award.

 In 2022 Rick received the Explorers Medal from the Explorers Club, its highest recognition.